NPDB & Discipline

 35 Drug Screening Violation

-A2 Failure to Comply With Continuing Education or Competency Requirements
+A2 Failure to Comply with Continuing Education or Competency Requirements

-31 Failure to Comply With Health and Safety Requirements
+31 Failure to Comply with Health and Safety Requirements

-23 Failure to Cooperate With Board Investigation
+23 Failure to Cooperate with Board Investigation

 50 Failure to Maintain Adequate or Accurate Records

-A3 Failure to Meet Licensing Board Reporting Requirements
+A3 Failure to Meet Board Reporting Requirements

-29 Practicing Beyond the Scope of Practice
+29 Practicing Beyond Scope

-24 Practicing With an Expired License
+24 Practicing with an Expired License

-25 Practicing Without a License
+25 Practicing without a License

-A4 Practicing Without a Valid License
+A4 Practicing without a Valid License

-A6 Violation of Federal or State Statutes, Regulations or Rules
+A6 Violation of Federal or State Statutes, Regulations, or Rules

-36 Violation of Federal or State Tax Code
+36 Violation of Tax Code

 84 Violation of State Health Code